superbet-group/vite-plugin-esm-federation/packages/lib/README.md

 Dealing with shared modules is always difficult, especially within the `vite`/`rollup` ecosystem.
 The following limitations are known:

-- Treeshaking will affect your shared dependencies, so even though you share a given dependency, it might not necessarily come with the same code as the remote app expects.
+- **Treeshaking**: Will affect your shared dependencies, so even though you share a given dependency, it might not necessarily come with the same code as the remote app expects.
 This is because if the host app doesn't use a particular import from the shared dependency, it will be removed from the bundle.
 We don't know at build time what exports the remote app will require.
 To work around this, you can try explicitly importing and using exports that are removed by treeshaking.
 This will force the dependency to be included in the bundle.

-- It is your responsibility to make sure that dependencies are up to date and in sync between the host app and the remote app.
+- **Version synchronization**: It is your responsibility to make sure that dependencies are up to date and in sync between the host app and the remote app.
 This is especially important for shared dependencies.
 If you use a shared dependency that is not up to date, you might get unexpected results, but you should expect your code to fail at runtime.

-- Dev mode is tricky.
-Some frameworks will run just fine and vanilla JS will work, however React has an entirely different runtime in development and production mode, which means it's impossible to consolidate between them.
-Development runtime paired with another development runtime should technically be possible, however it won't work as one would expect, because of React Refresh and its dependecy on locality.
+- **Development mode considerations**: While development mode works across Vite versions (v4, v5, v6+), React in particular has different runtime behaviors between development and production modes.
+When federating React applications, ensure all applications are running in the same mode (all dev or all production) for optimal compatibility.
+React Refresh and its dependency on locality can cause issues when mixing development and production builds.

-To get around limitations, you should share as little dependencies as you can.
+To get around these limitations, you should share as little dependencies as you can.
 It's best for each federated module to own as much of its code as possible, even if it produces larger bundle sizes.

 ## License